 - Easy to cook – In addition to being cheap – they’re super easy to cook.
 Taking out the giblets and organs may seem really icky.. but I promise it’s not as bad as it seems and many chickens come without them!

-- Great leftovers – Whole chickens are SO versatile.
-I get 2 meals out of this.. because after we eat the meat that’s on the chicken, I throw all of the bones back into the crockpot, fill it with water and make easy crockpot bone broth.
+- Great leftovers – I get 2 meals out of this.. because after we eat the meat that’s on the chicken, I throw all of the bones back into the crockpot, fill it with water and make easy crockpot bone broth.
 You can also use the chicken in Slow Cooker Chicken Noodle Soup or Greek Yogurt Chicken Salad.

 There’s really no ‘wrong’ ingredient for roast chicken – but here are our favorite things to use: